chinmaykrishnroy/AntiAFK/README.md

 - Installs all the dependencies from `requirements.txt`
 - Launches the app so your mouse wiggles while you’re “working”

-You’ll see a **black square with a red circle** in your system tray — that’s AntiAFK.
+You’ll see a **black square with a red circle** in your system tray - that’s AntiAFK.
-You can close the terminal after it starts; the tray icon means it’s running.
+Can you close the terminal after it starts?
+NOT NOW (follow step 3); the tray icon means it’s running.

 ---

 ### 3️⃣ Create a shortcut
-Double-click **`createshortcut.bat`** — this drops a handy shortcut right in your project folder.
+Double-click **`createshortcut.bat`** - this drops a handy shortcut right in your project folder.
-Now you can start AntiAFK without touching the terminal ever again.
+Now you can start AntiAFK without touching the terminal ever again using that shortcut.

 ---